 Pam El is the first black, female Chief Marketing Office of the NBA.
 She is a fellow VCU Alumna and genuinely a great spirit.
-I had the opportunity to meet Pam and she truly inspired me.
+I had the opportunity to meet Pam, it was inspirational to say the least.
 I suggest any and everyone to check out the work she did with State Farm and the current stuff she is shaking up with the NBA.

 I'm standing up and I'm telling you I am Warhol.
 I am the number 1 most impactful artist of our generation.
 I am Shakespeare in the flesh; Walt Disney, Nike, Google.
 Now, who's going to be the Medici family and stand up and let me create more or do you want to marginalize me until I'm out of my moment? -Kanye West